moosensei/awesome-moodle/README.md

 - 🔗 [Routing Engine Documentation](https://moodledev.io/general/releases/5.1) - Documentation for Moodle 5.1's new routing engine that enables cleaner URLs and improved request handling.
 A key architectural change for modern Moodle development.
 - 🧩 [Moodle Plugin Boilerplate](https://github.com/moodlehq/moodle-plugin-boilerplate) - Official GitHub repository providing starter templates for all Moodle plugin types.
 Saves significant setup time and ensures new plugins follow current coding standards from day one.
 - 🔧 [Moosh](https://moosh-online.com/) - A powerful command-line shell tool for Moodle that allows administrators and developers to perform common tasks from the terminal, such as user management, course creation, and database operations.
+- ⚛️ [Moodle Design System (MDS)](https://github.com/moodlehq/design-system) - The Moodle HQ design system based on React, integrated into Moodle 5.2 core.
+It includes design assets, guidelines, UI components, and code standards to help teams build cohesive and accessible interfaces.
+- 📦 [Composer Installation](https://moodledev.io/general/development/tools/composer) - Moodle 5.2 added full support for installing Moodle via Composer, improving the ease of long-term maintenance and management of third-party libraries.
+- 📊 [OpenTelemetry Integration](https://github.com/moodlehq/moodle-package-otel) - Moodle 5.2 introduced built-in support for OpenTelemetry (OTel), enabling administrators and developers to trace, monitor, and understand the performance and behaviour of a Moodle site in real time.

 [🔝 Back to top](#-contents)